Walter Reid Community Arts Centre: History

 During the Second World War both Walter Reid & Co warehouses on Quay and East Streets were used by American troops.
 The East Street warehouse was used as a United States Army Hotel, operated by the American Red Cross.
-After the war Walter Reid & Co moved back into the warehouses and began to diversify its business interests, becoming involved in pastoral and cattle properties, and hotel and retail establishments through subsidiary businesses.
+After the war, Walter Reid & Co moved back into the warehouses and began to diversify its business interests, becoming involved in pastoral and cattle properties, hotel and retail establishments through subsidiary businesses.
 In the late 1950s, part of the East Street warehouse was used to manufacture tin and sheet metal until a new factory was built in North Rockhampton.
-The firm eventually went back towards retailing, buying department stores in Queensland provincial towns and marketing them under the name of 'Reid's'.
+The firm eventually went back towards retailing, buying department stores in Queensland's provincial towns and marketing them under the name of 'Reid's'.

-Walter Reid & Co was well enough established to survive the winding down of operations at the port in the middle of the 20th century and its main activities were no longer focussed on the river wharves.
+Walter Reid & Co was well enough established to survive the winding down of operations at the port in the middle of the 20th century as its main activities were no longer focussed on the river wharves.
 However, by the 1970s the firm was experiencing losses in its grocery wholesaling department due to changes in shopping practices since the 1950s.
 The company decided to move out of grocery wholesaling and was relocated to North Rockhampton where it continued under the name of 'Reid's'.

 Both of Walter Reid & Co's major warehouses in Rockhampton were sold in the 1970s.
 The warehouse at the corner of East and Derby Streets was bought by the Rockhampton City Council in 1977 and converted to a community arts centre.
 Before 1975 the building had undergone very little change.
-During the Second World War when the building was used as a Red Cross Club, toilets and bathrooms were constructed on the second floor.
-During the late 1950s part of the building was used as a tinware factory and the second floor may have been overlaid with concrete for this purpose, to support the necessary machinery.
+During the Second World War, when the building was used as a Red Cross Club, toilets and bathrooms were constructed on the second floor.
+During the late 1950s part of the building was used as a tinware factory and the second floor may have been overlaid with concrete to support the necessary machinery.

 In the 1970s two fire isolated concrete stairwells were constructed along the East Street and Quay Lane elevations and a passenger lift was introduced, enclosed in a brick shaft.
 The exterior of the building is virtually intact and the original dividing walls survive across the building, dividing it into three distinct parts.
 The overall impact of the changes to the warehouse have been minor and except for the fire stairs the changes could be easily reversed.